 How will investment in a garden spur change and promote equity within your community?

 Access to green spaces and gardens is not evenly distributed.
 People of color are three times more likely than white people to live in communities with limited access to nature, and 100 million people in the US, including 28 million children, do not have a park within a 10-minute walk of their home.
 Across the country, parks that serve people of color are half as large as parks serving white people.
 In addition, people of color are the most likely to be negatively affected by pollution and the impacts of the climate change.
 Working with The Trust for Public Land, our community was able to transform our schoolyard into a vibrant play space.
-This grant provides an opportunity to (maintain, update, activate or build) a schoolyard garden in the schoolyard.
+This grant provides an opportunity to (maintain, update, expand, activate or build) a schoolyard garden in the schoolyard.

 Garden-based learning gets kids outside, builds self-esteem, familiarizes student with how food plants and other flora grows in the city, and has even been shown to reduce stress and improve academic outcomes in the classroom.
 Through transforming blank schoolyards into gardens, especially in large cities, we can positively impact people’s health, the climate, and the equitable distribution of the community greenspace by actively engaging students, parents, teachers and community partners in the creation and maintenance of greenspace and gardens.

-Green schoolyards’ shady, vibrant campuses encourage exercise and play—promoting all around health.
+Green schoolyards’ shady, vibrant spaces encourage exercise and play—promoting all around health.
 Moreover, simply spending time in nature has been shown to alleviate stress and improve mood.
-Schoolyard gardens provide opportunities to grow fresh food, an important benefit in low-income urban neighborhoods facing food insecurities.
+Schoolyard gardens provide opportunities to grow and educate students on how to grow fresh food, an important benefit in low-income urban neighborhoods facing food insecurities.
 “Community gardens are important because they expose people to using spaces in their community for something good and also give them an opportunity to grow healthy foods,” student, age 14.

 Additional local information:

 How will a garden benefit your community?
+(Community cohesion, parent engagement, curricular connections.
+Stress reduction, academic engagement?)

 Why is this benefit needed or wanted?